Abd0-998/CPTS-Notes-Writeups/Writeups/Footprinting_Skills_assessment/Footprinting-Medium.md

 ```

-- on the lines 5,4 we can see that there is a username : alex and password : lol123!mD
+- on the lines 5,4 we can see that there is a username : alex and password : [REDACTED FOR HTB POLICES]

 - lets try to enumerate the SMB service using the creds we found